HHS/simpler-grants-gov/documentation/decisions/adr/2023-12-15-deliverable-reporting-strategy.md

 - Users assigning an issue to a 30k deliverable should only need to update that value in one place
 - Users should be able to search or filter for the issues assigned to a given 30k deliverable
-- Users should be able to group by 30k deliverables in the sprint board and in GitHub insights reporting
+- Users should be able to group by 30k deliverables in the sprint board and in [GitHub insights reporting][github-insights]
 - The relationship between issues and 30k deliverables should be consistently represented across all reports

 ### Limiting the 30k deliverables included in reporting